If you are just beginning your running journey you are probably hearing a number of terms, such as form, cadence, foot strike, stride, and pace.

 Once you have completed these runs add the times together and divide it by three to find on average what your pace is.

-If you run this pace without any discomfort you should try to achieve a slightly better pace of 40 minutes, and so on.
+When you can run the 15 min/mile pace without any discomfort you should try to achieve a slightly better pace to aim for 3 miles in 40 minutes, and so on.

 How To Increase Your Pace